Advanced Technology

 • Digital X-Rays

-Introduced in 1987, nearly 90 years after traditional x-rays came to fruition, digital radiography combined the power of computer technology with electric sensors and tiny bursts of radiation.
-Rather than printing the results on film, images form almost as soon as the sensors are placed in our mouths, projecting on a computer screen.
-Digital x-ray technology does demand additional training for orthodontists, though the majority of practitioners are adamant that the advantages are worth the commitment.
-Today, a lot of orthodontic offices only offer patients digital x-rays because, in multiple ways, it is the superior option to traditional radiography.
+Introduced in 1987, nearly 90 years after traditional x-rays were developed, digital radiography combined computer technology with electronic sensors and controlled bursts of radiation.
+Instead of printing results on film, digital images appear almost instantly once the sensors are placed in the mouth, displaying directly on a computer screen.
+Digital x-ray technology requires additional training for endodontists, but most practitioners agree that the advantages make it worthwhile.
+Today, many endodontic clinics rely exclusively on digital x-rays because they are superior to traditional radiography in several important ways.

 • CBCT Machine